alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 pyveg_run_pipeline --config_file <path to config>
 ```

 The download job is fully specified by a configuration file, which you point to using the `--config_file` argument.
-A sample config file is found at `pyveg/configs/config_all.py`.
+A sample config file with relevant functionality for the urban grammar project is found at `pyveg/configs/config_liverpool_example.py`.
 You can also optionally specify a string to identify the download job using the `--name` argument.

 Note that we use the GEE convention for coordinates, i.e. `(longitude,latitude)`.